yezhoujie/node-ip-snowflake/Readme.md

 * worker id \(16 bits\)
   The next 16 bits, represents the worker node id, maximum value will be 65536 .
 Why set 16 bits instead of the 22 bits of baidu's implementation is because usually we set the CIDR of k8s env is /16.
 16 bits can guarantee that each instance has an unique worker id.
-If you can set the network CIDR to /24, you can increase the worker id bits, and extend the time bits and sequence bits.
+If you can set the network CIDR to /24, you can increase the worker id bits, and decrease the time bits and sequence bits.

 * sequence \(15 bits\)
-  the last 15 bits, represents sequence within the one second, maximum is 32 768 per second for one instance by default.
+  the last 15 bits, represents sequence within the one second, maximum is 32768 per second for one instance by default.